AdobeDocs/experience-platform.ja-JP/help/edge/fundamentals/merging-event-data.md

 });
 ```

 By passing the same `eventMergeID` value to both event commands in this example, the data in the second event command is augmented to data previously sent on the first event command.
-A record for each event command is created in the Experience Data Platform, but during reporting the records are joined together using the `eventMergeID` and appear as a single event.
+A record for each event command is created in the [!DNL Experience Data Platform], but during reporting the records are joined together using the `eventMergeID` and appear as a single event.

 If you are sending data about a particular event to third-party providers, you can include the same `eventMergeID` with that data as well.
 Later, if you choose to import the third-party data into the Adobe Experience Platform, `eventMergeID` will be used to merge together all data that was collected as a result of the discrete event that occurred on your webpage.